-- A. The SWMBH minimal standard is to report all unusual incidents or events (occurrence or condition which adversely affect the course of treatment or represents actual or potential serious harm or risk to persons served) as defined in the contract that SWMBH holds with the MDHHS.
-This includes any suicide, non-suicide death, emergency medical treatment due to injury or medication error, hospitalization due to injury or medication error, or arrest of a consumer that meets the population standards set by the MDHHS contract. - B. Each CMHSP, CMHSP as a provider, and/or their contract provider, and/or SWMBH contract providers within SWMBH may establish additional procedures needed for expanding the types of incidents to be reported and the process for reporting, tracking, and preventing incidents.
-CMHSP procedures may be more stringent but must meet the requirements within this policy. - C. Each CMHSP must forward a summary report of incidents that meet sentinel event, critical incident, or risk event definitions to be reviewed by SWMBH no later than 30 days after the end of the month.
-Critical Incidents will be reported to MDHHS by a designated SWMBH staff member. - D. Each CMHSP must report immediate events as soon as they become aware of them to the Quality Assurance and Performance Improvement (QAPI) Director - E. Documentation of Incidents - 1.
-All the MDHHS required information, Integrated Care Organization (ICO) required information, or reporting to law enforcement for reporting and/or tracking incident and events must be submitted to SWMBH within the appropriate timeframes. - All additional data elements that are part of the reporting system, as discussed in the QMC, will be tracked and reported as discussed in the QMC.
-Information from this additional data will be tracked by SWMBH and available to the CMHSPs. - F. Processing of Immediate Event Notifications - 1.
-MDHHS requires immediate (within 48 hours) notification if the nature of an event (likely considered sentinel) warrants a police force, licensing, and/or recipient rights investigation (likely a combination).
-Immediate event notifications can include reports of a death of a recipient, relocation of consumer's placement due to licensing suspension or revocation, an occurrence that requires the relocation of any PIHP/CMHSP/Provider service site or administration, and conviction of PIHP/CMHSP/Provider members for any offense related to the performance of their job duties or responsibilities which results in exclusion from participation in federal reimbursement.
-These types of events typically garner

-- interest from the external media and it's important that the PIHP and MDHHS are aware of its implications and can ensure appropriate follow-up.
+The SWMBH minimal standard is to report all unusual incidents or events (occurrence or condition which adversely affect the course of treatment or represents actual or potential serious harm or risk to persons served) as defined in the contract that SWMBH holds with the MDHHS.

+Each CMHSP, CMHSP as a provider, and/or their contract provider, and/or SWMBH contract providers within SWMBH may establish additional procedures needed for expanding the types of incidents to be reported and the process for reporting, tracking, and preventing incidents.
+CMHSP procedures may be more stringent but must meet the requirements within this policy.
+All of the MDHHS required information must be submitted to SWMBH within the appropriate timeframes.

+A. Processing of Immediate Event Notifications

-- 2. Immediate Event Notification Alerts to the PIHP should be made within 36 hours of learning of the event by email (EventReporting@swmbh.org) and/or telephonically-SWMBH will then forward this information on to MDHHS.
-When reporting the event notification, please ensure to include the follow pieces of information if applicable:
+- 1. Each CMHSP must report immediate events as soon as they become aware of them to the SWMBH Quality Assurance and Performance Improvement (QAPI) Department (this includes suspected abuse, neglect, or exploitation).
+MDHHS requires immediate (within 48 hours) notification if the nature of an event (likely considered sentinel) warrants a police force, licensing, and/or recipient rights investigation (likely a combination) to allow the state to address any required immediate follow-up actions including statements to the media, or removal of others from a group setting.
+Immediate Event Notification Alerts to the PIHP should be made within 36 hours of learning of the event by email (EventReporting@swmbh.org) and/or telephonically.
+SWMBH will report the information to MDHHS.
+The following information must be included in the report:

 - a.
 Legal name of beneficiary

 - b.
-Beneficiary ID number (Medicaid)
+Beneficiary Medicaid ID number

 - c.
-Consumer ID (CMHSP)
+Date and place of incident

 - d.
-Date, time, and place of death
+Preliminary cause of death

 - e.
-Preliminary cause of death
+CMHSP contact person's name and email address

 - f.
-Contact person's name and email address and provider or CMHSP

-- g.
-Condition(s)

-- h.
-Diagnosis(es)

-- i.
-Services received or requested

-- j.
-Quality improvement measures taken to address
+Provider name

+Following an immediate notification, SWMBH will submit to MDHHS within 60 days a written report of its review/analysis of the death of every Medicaid member whose death occurred within one year of the member's discharge from a state-operated service when the PIHP/CMHSP is made aware of the incident (e.g. through the media, a contracted provider, family member, etc.).

-G. Processing of Sentinel Events
+B. Processing of Sentinel Events

-- 1. All Sentinel Events must be reported to the PIHP (eventreporting@swmbh.org) within 72 hours of the event or CMHSP become aware of the event due to the severe nature of these incidents.
-Therefore, within three days of a critical incident a determination by the reporting organization must be made if it meets the sentinel event standard.
-If it does meet that standard the organization must report it to the PIHP (within 72 hours) and has two days from the date of the determination to start the root cause analysis of the incident.
-Collection of information to determine if it is a sentinel event including a medical determination for the cause of death does consist of starting the root cause analysis.
+- 1. Within three business days of a critical incident a determination must be made by the CMHSP to determine if it meets the criteria of a sentinel event.
+If it does meet the criteria, the CMHSP has two subsequent business days to start the root cause analysis (RCA) of the incident.
+Collection of information to determine if it is a sentinel event, including a medical determination for the cause of death, is not equivalent to starting the root cause analysis.
 While there is no outlined timeframe limit to the RCA, it should be completed timely and thoughtfully. - 2.
+All Sentinel Events must be reported to the PIHP (event-reporting@swmbh.org) within 72 hours of the event, or when the CMHSP becomes aware of the event, due to the severe nature of these incidents. - 3.
+All unexpected deaths of Medicaid members, who at the time of their deaths were receiving specialty supports and services, must be reviewed by the CMHSP and include: - a.
+Screens of individual deaths with standard information (e.g., coroner's report, death certificate, etc.) - b.
 Persons involved in the review of sentinel events must have the appropriate credentials to review the scope of care.
-For example, sentinel events that involve an individual's death or other serious medical conditions, must involve a physician or nurse. - 3.
-Please see Exhibit B on the PIHP's Event Reporting Submission Process
+For example, sentinel events that involve an individual's death or other serious medical conditions, must involve a physician or nurse. - c.
+Documentation of the mortality review process, findings, and recommendations. - d.
+Use of mortality information to address quality of care.

-H. Processing of Critical Incidents
+C. Processing of Critical Incidents